Healthdirect Free Australian health advice you can count on.

 How do I talk to a loved one about their mental illness?

-Talking to your loved one about their mental illness can help them feel less alone and more supported throughout their recovery.
+Talking to your loved one about their mental illness can help them feel supported and less alone while they recover.
 Simply being present and available to support them can be invaluable.

 Here are some tips for talking to your loved one about their mental illness:

-• Plan the conversation in advance.
-Think about the best time and place to start the conversation.
+• Plan the conversation in advance — think about the a time and place where you both feel comfortable.

 How can I help someone with a mental illness in a practical way?

-As someone who knows them well, you can play an important role in the person’s care.
-Here are some ways you can support them:
+As someone who knows them well, you can play an important role in the person's care.
+There are several ways you can support them.

 • Be aware of the warning signs that your loved one is becoming unwell.
 A mental health safety plan including these details can be very helpful.
 If your loved one has made a safety plan, keep it somewhere that's easily accessible.

-• Offer practical help such as preparing meals, shopping or cleaning, since some people recovering from a mental illness will find everyday tasks overwhelming.
-But eating well and living in a pleasant environment can aid their recovery.
+• Offer practical help, such as preparing meals, shopping or cleaning.
+People recovering from a mental illness may find everyday tasks overwhelming.
+Eating well and living in a pleasant environment can aid their recovery.

 What is a mental health safety plan?

 People with a mental illness may experience periods of overwhelming emotional pain, which can lead to suicidal thoughts or plans.
-A mental health safety plan contains tools and strategies to help the person cope and get through a crisis.
+A mental health safety plan contains tools and strategies to help people cope and get through a crisis.

-You can use Beyond Blue’s Beyond Now suicide safety planning app.
+You can use Lifeline's Beyond Now suicide safety planning app.

 How do I look after myself while caring for someone with a mental illness?